Nick-Gottschlich/Social-Amnesia/README.md

 - Do you have a social media account with lots of posts you would like to donate to the cause?
 Accounts like these can be used to help us bug hunt.
 Open an issue or tweet [@NickGottschlich](https://twitter.com/NickGottschlich).
 - Be a user tester!
 Just record your experience using this the first time using screen recording software and upload it as [an issue](https://github.com/Nick-Gottschlich/Social-Amnesia/issues/new).
 Better yet if you can record yourself talking through your thoughts as you try out the software for the first time.

+## Limitations

+- Reddit
+  - reddit API currently only indexes ~1k items back (as far as I can tell)
+- Twitter
+  - twitter API currently only indexes 3200 tweets back (not sure if it's the same for favorites or not)

 ## Links

 - [Official Website](https://socialamnesia.com) - currently redirects to this github repo.